Refine your search

 Student Union membership is mandatory for bachelor’s and master’s degree students

-Student Union (ISYY) membership is mandatory for bachelor’s and master’s degree students who register as being present.
-Information on ISYY membership benefits (opens in a new tab).
+Student Union (ISYY) membership is mandatory for all bachelor’s and master’s degree students who register as present.
+See information on ISYY membership benefits (opens in a new tab).
+You must register as present for the whole academic year unless you have a statutory reason to registering as absent.

 • If you register online through the Oili registration service, you pay the Student Union membership fee with a credit card upon registration.